Jakelanghel/MelodyGen-for-REAPER/README.md

   4. Click Generate Melody to insert a new track with the MIDI notes.

 ## Project Structure
-  melody/
-  Functions for melody data and generation logic reaper_integration/
-  Functions for interacting with REAPER (track creation, MIDI insertion) ui/ -
+  melody / ->  Functions for melody data and generation logic reaper_integration / -> Functions for interacting with REAPER (track creation, MIDI insertion)
-  ReaImGui user interface components melody_generator.lua -
+  ui/ -> ReaImGui user interface components
-  Entry point script that runs the UI loop
+  melody_generator.lua -> Entry point script that runs the UI loop